Bay Scallop Season and Abundance Survey

 Closed Harvest Area

-There are four study sites in the areas closed to scallop harvest: St. Andrew Bay (Bay County), Anclote (Pasco and Pinellas), Tampa Bay (Pinellas, Hillsborough and Manatee) and Pine Island Sound (Lee).
-The graph below illustrates the average number of scallops observed per square meter in those study sites each year and how that number relates to the abundance categories.
-In most years, populations in the closed harvest areas have been Collapsed (red) or Vulnerable (yellow) and occasionally Stable (green).
-While there has been an increase in the number of scallops observed in the closed areas during the last 10 years, likely due to a combination of management (prohibited harvest) and restoration efforts, scallop populations continue to be extremely sensitive to localized conditions and as a result suffer frequent collapses.
-Unstable populations take longer to recover from a collapse and have reduced reproductive success due to fewer adults available to spawn and an increased distance between them.
+There are five study sites in the areas closed to scallop harvest: Pensacola Bay (Santa Rosa and Escambia Counties), St. Andrew Bay (Bay County), Anclote (Pasco and Pinellas), Tampa Bay (Pinellas, Hillsborough and Manatee) and Pine Island Sound (Lee).
+While there has been an increase in the number of scallops observed in the closed areas during the last 10 years, likely due to a combination of management (prohibited harvest) and restoration efforts, those scallop populations continue to be extremely sensitive to localized conditions.

-Scallop harvesting is very popular in Steinhatchee, Port St. Joe, and Crystal River/Homosassa Springs.
-The map below shows the current coastal counties where bay scallop harvest is legal (shaded area).
 Harvest periods, harvest locations and fishing regulations are subject to change.
-Before collecting bay scallops, recreational harvesters should review current rules and regulations at http://www.myfwc.com/fishing/saltwater/regulations/bay-scallops/.
+Before collecting bay scallops, recreational harvesters should review current rules and regulations.

 Planning on going scalloping this bay scallop season?
-Help biologists learn more about how many bay scallops live along Florida's Gulf coast by submitting your bay scallop harvest data through our Web survey.
-View the article "Bay Scallop Web Survey Taps Recreational Harvesters" for more information.
+Help biologists learn more about how many bay scallops live along Florida's Gulf Coast by submitting your bay scallop harvest data through our web survey.
+View "Bay Scallop Web Survey Taps Recreational Harvesters" for more information.